 - Joint fusion fuses two bones together.
 The goal of this surgery is to eliminate the source of the pain, but the joint will no longer move.

-- Finger and wrist joint replacement involves surgically removing the damaged cartilage and bony surfaces of the joint and replacing them with prostheses.
+- Finger and wrist joint replacement involves surgically removing the damaged cartilage and bony surfaces of the joint and replacing them with artificial surfaces.
 These prostheses are typically made of metal and plastic.

-There is no known cure for hand arthritis, but treatments can help manage symptoms and help slow down or prevent further degeneration.
+There is no known cure for hand arthritis, but treatments can help manage symptoms and may slow down or prevent further degeneration.